mazeslav/test_LAMP_on_AWS/README.md

 The stack can be deployed using the following command:

+ansible-playbook site.yml --tags=provision

+install all necessary software and configures packages using:

-ansible-playbook site.yml --tags=provision ansible-playbook site.yml --tags=configure
+ansible-playbook site.yml --tags=configure

 The deployment can be tested by following command (endpoint returns http response 200 with phpinfo data):